- Instructions for Form 1120-REIT - Introductory Material

 If the due date falls on a Saturday, Sunday, or legal holiday, the REIT can file on the next business day.

-REITs can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
+REIT can use certain private delivery services (PDS) designated by the IRS to meet the “timely mailing as timely filing” rule for tax returns.
+Go to IRS.gov/PDS for the current list of designated services.

 Private delivery services can't deliver items to P.O. boxes.
 You must use the U.S. Postal Service to mail any item to an IRS P.O. box address.